-L:T:P(Hrs./week):1:0:2 SEE Marks:60 Course Code: UI21ES030CE Credits: 2 CIE Marks:40 Duration of SEE: 3 Hours
+L:T:P(Hrs./week):1:0:2 SEE Marks:60 Course Code: UII21ES030CE Credits: 2 CIE Marks:40 Duration of SEE: 3 Hours

-COURSE OBJECTIVES course outcomes completion of the course, students de able to 1.
-Impart skills in using drawing instruments to convey exact and complete information of the object.
-Construct conic sections and regular polygons.
-2. Acquire proficiency in instrumental drawing and will be able to visualize the object, draw conic sections and regular polygons.
-Draw the orthographic projections of points, lines and planes.
-3. .
-30 3.
-Draw orthographic projections of regular and right solids Draw the sections and 4.
-Draw sections and development of regular solids.
-5. development of regular solids Visualise and draw the isometric view from the orthographic views 5.
-Visualize and construct isometric projections from orthographic projections of regular solids. of regular solids and combinations of solids.
+COURSE OBJECTIVES COURSE OUTCOMES ompletion of the course, students be able to 1.
+Impart skills in using drawing instruments to 1.
+Acquire proficiency in instrumental drawing and will be able to convey exact and complete information of the object. visualize the object, draw conic sections and regular polygons.
+2. Construct conic sections and regular polygons.
+2. Draw the orthographic projections of points, lines and planes.
+3. Construct the orthographic projections of points, lines, 3.
+Draw orthographic projections of regular and right solids planes and solids.
+4. Draw the sections and 4.
+Draw sections and development of regular solids development of regular solids.
+5. Visualise and draw the isometric view from the orthographic views 5.
+Visualize and construct of regular solids and isometric projections from combinations of solids. orthographic projections of regular solids.